daochenzha/data-centric-AI/README.md

 ## What is Data-centric AI?

-Artificial Intelligence (AI) is making a profound impact in almost every domain.
-A vital enabler of its great success is the availability of abundant and high-quality data for building machine learning models.
-Recently, the role of data in AI has been significantly magnified, giving rise to the emerging concept of data-centric AI, which focuses on enhancing the quality and quantity of the data to improve AI systems.
+Data-centric AI is an emerging field that focuses on engineering data to improve AI systems with enhanced data quality and quantity.

 ## Data-centric AI vs. Model-centric AI